 Albus leaned forward, hands clasped together as if in prayer or supplication.

 "Ah, Harry," he said.
 "You ask a very difficult question.
 I can't tell you what magic is because I don't know.
 Perhaps it was a gift.
 Perhaps it just is.
 Whatever it is, we have it and we use it.
-There are magic out there so dark one cannot even speak of them.
-There's also magic so good one can scarcely believe that they exist.
+There are magics out there so dark one cannot even speak of them.
+There are also magics so good one can scarcely believe that they exist.
 There are also dark witches and wizards—of the like that killed your parents.
 But standing against them are people like your mother and father, who died to protect you from the darkest wizard of this century.
 In many ways magic is like a hand: it can either stretch out and comfort, or curl up and make a fist.
 Ultimately it is our choices, I believe, that either makes us, or magic, good or evil."

 For a while Harry said nothing.
 He held onto Albus' gaze for a moment, and then looked down at his hands.
 His expression was thoughtful, but no longer troubled.
 Then he nodded to himself, as if Albus confirmed something private in his mind.

 "So my mum and dad were killed by an evil wizard," said Harry.